-Before the pendulum is put into motion, which is the way the clock is started, it is necessary to get it into a free-suspended position.
+To begin the 400 Day Clock Operating Instructions, you need to know that before the pendulum is put into motion, which is how you start the clock, it is necessary to get it into a position where it suspends freely.

 Clocks with spring guards

-These spring protection pieces, or guards, all located at the back of the movement, have different designs.
-Some just cover the pin block attached to the lower end of the suspension spring; others actually clamp the pin block so it can't be moved.
 The guard itself may be held in place friction-tight, or by a thumb screw.
-Whatever the design, this protection device must be raised up and away from the pin block and kept away.
+Whatever the design, you must raise this protection device up and away from the pin block and kept away.

 If the clock is to be shipped, it is advisable to replace the "safety" pin in the hole by the lever.
 If the original cotter pin that came with the clock is not available, a satisfactory pin can be made from a slightly opened paper clip.
 (If no hole for a "safety" pin is provided, the locking lever should be held in the locked position with a rubber band.

 The pendulum of this clock is locked and unlocked by a lever which is located in front, or in back, of the clock at the bottom of the base.
 When the lever is moved to an extreme right position, the pendulum is raised and locked; when it is moved to the extreme left position, the pendulum is lowered and is "free".